CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 The bounding box method accelerates the feature by first checking the rays against a box that encapsulates the mesh, then only checking for triangles if the ray intersects the box, effectively eliminating a large portion (typically a strong majority) of the intersection checks.

+Specifically, rendering 10 iterations of the above Cornell scene with the teapot takes 24109 ms without bounding boxes and 18907 ms with bounding boxes, a 21.58% decrease.

 A hypothetical CPU implementation would not have significant advantages over the GPU implementation as we would still have to check every ray against every object (with or without accelerators like bounding boxes) but would lose the